sakaik/shp2sql/README.md

 # shp2sql.py

-  This program is making SQLs for importing spatial data (shapefile) to MySQL Server.
+  Using this program, you can make SQL scripts for importing spatial data(shapefile) to MySQL Server.

 To use this, you need Python 3.

 # How to use